johnsosoka/ifpa-api-python/docs/getting-started/authentication.md

 ## Configuration Methods

-There are two ways to provide your API key to the SDK:
+There are two ways to provide your API key to the package:

 ### Method 1: Environment Variable (Recommended)